Engineering

 })

 Note: Be sure to set clientUserId to the user ID in your system.
 This helps to provide user traceability from our system to yours.
-A key component is being able to show that an e-signature is associated with a given user, and that only that user has the capability to use their signature.
+A key component is being able to show that an e-signature is associated with a given user, and that only that user can use their signature.
 Ensure that your app has measures in place to authenticate and authorize only this particular user to sign on their behalf.

 Embedding the signature page